lucamainini/GENOME-BASED-PREDICTION/README.md

 <a name="description"/>

 ## Description
 Here the results of a statistical analysis of breast cancer data are presented.
+This project was carried out during the Applied Statistics course at the Politecnico di Milano.
 The relevant datasets used for this project can be found through the [Cancer Cell Line Encyclopedia (CCLE)](https://depmap.org/portal/download/) database.
 The CCLE is a multi-institutional effort to develop a comprehensive database for varying types of cancer. **Our main objective was to infer which genomic aspects most influence the sensitivity to antitumoral drugs.**

 <a name="motivation"/>